 In the educational context, there is a particular interest in finding adequate indicators and quantitatively measurable parameters for teacher stress and burnout [@fisher2011; @ junker2021].
 Previous research on teacher stress often focused on the psychological experience of stress using self-report questionnaires with single-item measures (“I find teaching to be very stressful‖”) [@chaplain2008; @goker2012] or questionnaires with multiple scales (e. g.
 Teacher Stress Inventory; @fimian1990; @liu2020].
 However, self-reported data in the measurement of stress raises concerns about the validity and accuracy of causal inferences for several reasons, including response biases such as social desirability [@razavi2001self] or recall bias [@van2016accuracy].
 Because self-reported data fail to capture actual physiological stress responses in real-life situations, ambulatory assessment methods using a variety of assessments are recommended e.g., collecting additional physiological measures such as HR as objective data [@trull2013ambulatory; @ wettstein2020ambulatory].
 Furthermore, HR as a physiological measurement provides researchers with objective insights into teachers’ affectivity and stress levels without interrupting the teaching process [@donker2018; @runge2020].
 To gain a more detailed insight into teacher stress, @wettstein2021 recommend, for example, measuring physiological parameters before, during as well as after teaching.

 Despite this potential of HR measurements, there are only a few studies that investigated HR as a physiological indicator of teacher stress.
 The studies recorded teachers’ HR using expensive and intrusive electrocardiographs (ECG devices).
 The results revealed that HR as an indicator of stress can be used to map different HR courses during teaching depending on the teachers’ activity.
 The HR increased especially during teacher-centered activities when teachers had to take a leading position in the student-teacher interaction [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021]. @sperka1995 for example recorded the HR of 16 pre-service teachers during their first lesson.
 The results showed that the first lesson is linked to significantly increased psychophysiological activation in terms of an increased HR.
-The activation effect was particularly prominent at the beginning of the lesson and decreased in the course of the lesson due to the pre-service teachers’ active coping processes, meaning that the active management of the interaction with the students helped the teachers regulate their HR.
+The activation effect was particularly prominent at the beginning of the lesson and decreased over the course of the lesson due to the pre-service teachers’ active coping processes, meaning that the active management of the interaction with the students helped the teachers regulate their HR.

-Other studies that measured teachers’ HR using electrocardiographs identified typical potential predictors for increased HR values such as typical stressors, e.g., class size [@huang2022class] or low student engagement and motivation [@junker2021]. @junker2021 for example recorded the HR of 40 teachers using an Ambulatory Monitoring System with seven electrodes during a real classroom lesson to find out to what extent main stressors within the classroom (e.g., low student engagement and motivation, teacher-centered activities) can predict teachers’ HR as an indicator of physiological stress during teaching. @junker2021 proved that teacher stress caused by those stressors during teaching can be quantitatively measured by an increase in HR.
+Other studies that also measured teachers’ HR using electrocardiographs identified typical potential predictors for increased HR values such as typical stressors, e.g., class size [@huang2022class] or low student engagement and motivation [@junker2021]. @junker2021 for example recorded the HR of 40 teachers using an Ambulatory Monitoring System with seven electrodes during a real classroom lesson to find out to what extent main stressors within the classroom (e.g., low student engagement and motivation, teacher-centered activities) can predict teachers’ HR as an indicator of physiological stress during teaching. @junker2021 proved that teacher stress caused by those stressors during teaching can be quantitatively measured by an increase in HR.